keptn/keptn.github.io/content/docs/0.15.x/manage/shipyard/index.md

 ### Definition of Stage

+A stage is named for the particular activity to be performed, such as `development`, `hardening`, `staging`, or `production.
+Each *shipyard* file must have at least one `stage`.
-A stage is declared by its name.
-This name will be used for the branch in the Git repository and Kubernetes namespace to which services at this stage will be deployed to.
+The name of the stage becomes the name of the branch in the upstream Git repository and the Kubernetes namespace to which services are deployed.

 **Example of a shipyard with three stages:**